Jamaica Tax Calculator (2026)

 What is the income tax rate in Jamaica?

-Yes, in addition to NIS contributions, you'll also pay the National Housing Trust (NHT) contribution at 2% of gross income and an Education Tax at 2.25% of gross income.
-These contributions are not deductible from your income tax calculation, so they reduce your take-home pay separately from income tax.
+Beyond income tax and NIS, you'll also pay National Housing Trust (NHT) at 2% of your gross income and Education Tax at 2.25%, neither of which are deductible from your taxable income.
+These contributions are taken from your salary alongside NIS and income tax to calculate your final take-home pay.

 Compare Jamaica with another country